 The path of totality is just 70 miles wide

 While the eclipse will be visible across all of North and Central America and the northern half of South America, only those within a narrow, 70-mile-wide band stretching from Oregon to South Carolina will witness totality.
+(Check out NASA's interactive eclipse map for a closer look at where and when the band will be.)
 This is due to the moon's umbra narrowing significantly as it falls upon the Earth.

 For those within this band, some pretty magical things will take place should the weather cooperate.
 During totality, planets and stars will suddenly appear in the sky, crickets may start chirping, and birds will fall silent.
 The sun's corona (which features average temps of 1.8 million degrees Fahrenheit) will become visible, with tongues of fire potentially glimpsed at the edges.

 "It is impossible to be a passive observer," writes eclipse enthusiast Dr. Kate Russo.
 "You do not simply see a total eclipse.
 You experience it.
 You are immersed in it.
 You are completely overwhelmed by it.
 Many people say that the experience of totality changes their lives."

 The action starts on a beach in Oregon